UESHIMA MUSEUM COLLECTION

 • CN

-<a href="https://ueshima-collection.com/en/artist-list/335" style="color:inherit">KICHIZAEMON RAKU XVI</a>:Black Raku Tea Bowl
+<a href="https://www.ueshima-collection.com/en/artist-list/335" style="color:inherit">RAKU KICHIZAEMON XVI</a>:Black Raku Tea Bowl

-<a href="https://ueshima-collection.com/en/artist-list/335" style="color:inherit">KICHIZAEMON RAKU XVI</a>:Black Raku Tea Bowl
+<a href="https://www.ueshima-collection.com/en/artist-list/335" style="color:inherit">RAKU KICHIZAEMON XVI</a>:Black Raku Tea Bowl

-<a href="https://ueshima-collection.com/en/artist-list/335" style="color:inherit">KICHIZAEMON RAKU XVI</a>:Black Raku Tea Bowl
+<a href="https://www.ueshima-collection.com/en/artist-list/335" style="color:inherit">RAKU KICHIZAEMON XVI</a>:Black Raku Tea Bowl

-<a href="https://ueshima-collection.com/en/artist-list/335" style="color:inherit">KICHIZAEMON RAKU XVI</a>:Black Raku Tea Bowl
+<a href="https://www.ueshima-collection.com/en/artist-list/335" style="color:inherit">RAKU KICHIZAEMON XVI</a>:Black Raku Tea Bowl

-• <a href="https://ueshima-collection.com/en/artist-list/335" style="color:inherit">KICHIZAEMON RAKU XVI</a>:Black Raku Tea Bowl
+• <a href="https://www.ueshima-collection.com/en/artist-list/335" style="color:inherit">RAKU KICHIZAEMON XVI</a>:Black Raku Tea Bowl

-• <a href="https://ueshima-collection.com/en/artist-list/335" style="color:inherit">KICHIZAEMON RAKU XVI</a>:Black Raku Tea Bowl
+• <a href="https://www.ueshima-collection.com/en/artist-list/335" style="color:inherit">RAKU KICHIZAEMON XVI</a>:Black Raku Tea Bowl

-• <a href="https://ueshima-collection.com/en/artist-list/335" style="color:inherit">KICHIZAEMON RAKU XVI</a>:Black Raku Tea Bowl
+• <a href="https://www.ueshima-collection.com/en/artist-list/335" style="color:inherit">RAKU KICHIZAEMON XVI</a>:Black Raku Tea Bowl

-• <a href="https://ueshima-collection.com/en/artist-list/335" style="color:inherit">KICHIZAEMON RAKU XVI</a>:Black Raku Tea Bowl
+• <a href="https://www.ueshima-collection.com/en/artist-list/335" style="color:inherit">RAKU KICHIZAEMON XVI</a>:Black Raku Tea Bowl

-KICHIZAEMON RAKU XVI
+RAKU KICHIZAEMON XVI

 Black Raku Tea Bowl